abhijithvijayan/ghost-local-on-heroku-demo/README.md

 heroku config:set S3_BUCKET_REGION=us-east-1 --app YOURAPPNAME
 ```

+#### Configuring WebDAV file uploads

+As an alternative to S3 and Cloudinary, you can also use your own WebDAV server, via the [ghost-webdav-adapter](https://github.com/bartt/ghost-webdav-storage-adapter) plugin.
+To use these, simply specify the following details as environment variables on the Heroku deployment page (or add these environment variables to your app after deployment via the Heroku dashboard):

+- `WEBDAV_SERVER_URL`: **Required if using WebDAV uploads**.
+The URL to access your WebDAV server.
+Note that this requires the `https` format (not `dav://` or `davs://`).
+Example: `https://mysite.com:2078`.

+- `WEBDAV_USERNAME` and `WEBDAV_PASSWORD`: Optional even if using WebDAV uploads.
+These are the username and password used to log in to your WebDAV account.
+Unless you're using an open and unsecured server, you'll probably need to set these options too.

+- `WEBDAV_PATH_PREFIX`: Optional even if using WebDAV uploads.
+Subfolder on the WebDAV server where you want to store the files.
+Defaults to the main directory or `/`.
+Example: `/ghost-uploads`.

+- `WEBDAV_STORAGE_PATH_PREFIX`: Optional even if using WebDAV uploads.
+This is the location where the public will be able to access the uploaded file.
+Defaults to `content/`, which makes Ghost server the files for you, but can also be an external domain such as `https://media.mysite.com/ghost-files`.

+The difference between `WEBDAV_PATH_PREFIX` and `WEBDAV_STORAGE_PATH_PREFIX` is this: you *upload* the files to `WEBDAV_PATH_PREFIX` via WebDAV, but you *download* them from `WEBDAV_STORAGE_PATH_PREFIX` using ordinary HTTP.

+For more detailed information, you can refer to [the ghost-webdav-adapter repo](https://github.com/bartt/ghost-webdav-storage-adapter)

+##### Known Issue

+There is a bug (that only occurs sometimes): when uploading a file to a subdirectory, it creates one level of the directory and then fails, so you have to retry to get to the next level.
+For example: if it wants to save the file 2020/06/12/example.jpg but only the 2020 folder exists, then it will take three tries (refresh the page and upload again) to get it working:

+- create 2020/06 and fail
+- create 2020/06/12 and fail
+- upload the file to 2020/06/12/example.jpg

+This seems to be a bug in the storage adapter plugin itself (yet to be reported).

+**Note:** Remember to **refresh** the page on each retry.
+Retrying without refreshing the page does not seem to work.
+If you don't succeed after 3-4 tries, there might be something else wrong with your configuration.

 #### Setting up SMTP service

 When you spin up your heroku dyno for the first time, mailgun is by default setup with a sandbox account.
 It means, sending emails to only authorized reciepients is supported.
 If you want to send emails / invite your collaborators you need to set their email in authorized recipient section on mailgun dashboard.
 See https://help.mailgun.com/hc/en-us/articles/217531258-Authorized-Recipients for more.